-Controllers and processors are required to implement appropriate technical and organisational measures to protect PII from accidental or unauthorised destruction, loss, alteration, disclosure, access and any other unauthorised processing.
+Controllers and processors are required to implement appropriate technical and organisational measures to protect personally identifiable information (PII) from accidental or unauthorised destruction, loss, alteration, disclosure, access and any other unauthorised processing.

 These measures must ensure an appropriate level of security taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing, as well as the varying likelihood and severity for the rights and freedoms of individuals.